alexlawrence/declarative/README.md

 <span data-counter="target: '#text'">0</span> characters
 ```

-There are three important values when describing custom user interface elements: the DOM element, the type and the options.
+There are three important values when describing custom user interface elements:
+the DOM elementitself, the custom type and its options.
-In the above example we have one span element which uses the custom type "counter" and contains an option *target*
+In the above example we have one span element which uses the custom type "counter" and contains an "target" option
 with the value of an CSS selector.

-Note the value of the data attribute.
+Note the value of the "data-counter" attribute.
 The syntax used by declarative is inspired by knockout.js.
-It accepts a comma separated list of key-value pairs where the value must be surrounded by single quotes.
+It accepts a comma separated list of key-value pairs where string values must be surrounded by single quotes.
-If no options should be passed the attribute value can be omitted.
+If no options should be passed the value can be omitted.

 The next step is to register the counter as a custom type and describe how it should be mapped to JavaScript code.
 This is done by adding a mapping to declarative: